• Loading stock data...

 According to ESPN’s Bobby Marks, 90% of NBA players can officially be included in a trade as of Monday.

-One of trade eligible players is Chris Paul, who was sent home by the Clippers from a road trip two weeks ago before the team announced it was “parting ways” with the 12-time All-Star.
+One of the trade-eligible players is Chris Paul, who was sent home by the Clippers from a road trip two weeks ago before the team announced it was “parting ways” with the 12-time All-Star.
 Paul signed a minimum deal with Los Angeles in the summer.

 There is an additional CBA quirk that could incentivize teams to make a trade by Tuesday.

-The rule discourages teams from trading a player multiple times from one season.
+The rule discourages teams from trading a player multiple times in one season.
 But in the NBA’s notorious two-apron world, any additional salary restrictions further complicate a team’s roster flexibility.

 The Warriors took advantage of this CBA nugget last year when they dealt for guard Dennis Schröder on Dec.
 16. Less than two months later, they traded Schröder to the Jazz as part of a five-team trade to acquire Jimmy Butler.
 A few days later, Schröder was moved a third time to the Pistons.

-The 23-year-old is a piece Golden State could use to improve their aging roster around Steph Curry, but he will only be eligible for a trade next month.
+The 23-year-old is a piece Golden State could use to improve its aging roster around Steph Curry, but he will be eligible for a trade only starting next month.

 The NBA rumor mill has already been active for weeks, highlighted by the uncertainty around Bucks superstar Giannis Antetokounmpo.